OmarSharieff/DC-Sheryjs-Landing-Page/README.md

 # DC-Sheryjs-Landing-Page
-This project is inspired by one of Harsh Sir's creation from Sheriyans Coding School.
-This website utilizes the mind-blowing animating powers of Sheryjs library.
-Check out all your favorite Justice League Heroes in a click of a button!
+This project is inspired by one of Harsh Sir's creation from Sheriyans Coding School.<br> This website utilizes the <strong>mind-blowing</strong> animating powers of Sheryjs library.<br> Check out all your favorite Justice League Heroes in a <strong>click of a button!</click> 😁